Friday, August 26, 2016

 The Queen Reconciles with her Son zoom

-The Expulsion from Paris, Alte Ponakothek, Munich
+The Expulsion from Paris, Alte Ponakothek, Munich / zoom

-The rejected sketch of her disgrace
+The rejected sketch for the work on her disgrace

 The series is important for itself, for its influence...